ScilCoop/django-wordpress-auth-lite/README.rst

 Usage
 =====

-To restrict a view to users that are authenticated with WordPress:
+To restrict a view to users that are authenticated with WordPress, or redirect them to the WordPress's login page otherwise:
 ``wordpress_login_required`` decorator.

 .. sourcecode:: python